When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Stella & Chewy’s makes several freeze-dried cat food products.
 These features duck and are great for all life stages.
 This kibble is served as a full meal, a treat, or mixed in with regular kibble.
 It gives that raw meat tastes kitties love taken from responsibly sourced meats and nutrient-rich organs and bones.

-Cats may be fed fresh food or even raw food treats in lieu of the sugar-laden donut.
+Cats may be fed fresh food instead of sugar-laden donuts.
 Stick to ingredients safe for felines, and try to avoid human foods.
 There are some human foods that are safe for kitties to eat.
 However, they must be explicitly prepared for feline consumption.
 Humans use a lot of spices and seasonings, including onion and garlic, which are toxic to kitties.
 Just like sugar, elevated levels of sodium can cause long-term and very serious health conditions for felines.

 If owners have a kitty that seems particularly obsessed with these sugary rings, they can try to make a treat shaped like a donut from feline-safe ingredients.
-Owners can also try puzzles and maze feeders, which provide pets entertainment and a challenge while they work to get treats or food out.
+Owners can also try puzzles, slow feeders, and maze feeders, which provide pets entertainment and a challenge while they work to get treats or food out.

 Frequently Asked Questions